IAD3-SPA/SpaManagement/README.md

 ## Other info
-This project was part of IT System course during 2023 summer semester of 3rd year Data Engineering and Analysis on AGH UST.
+This project was part of IT System course during 2023 summer semester of 3rd year Data Engineering and Analysis on AGH UST